 ‘Crazy’ cost of living in London prompts artist to move into a skip for a year

-Harrison Marshall said the move ‘highlights just how crazy it is to live in central London’.
+Harrison Marshall said the move is to get people talking about cost-of-living problems in London

 An artist who has decided to live in a converted skip for a year described the move as a “statement” in the face of the “crazy” cost of living in London.